 - On either side, Margaret Island, and even further, Hajógyári Sziget, (Shipyard Island) a large park, with several paths, up to 2.7km long and 500m wide, with a couple of pedestrian bridges to the Buda Side.

-If you want a great 10-mile one-way run, start in Pest at Rákóczi Bridge, to the end of Margaret Island, and then do a loop of Hajógyári Sziget, and taking the pedestrian bridge Filatorigát train station.
+If you want a great 10-mile one-way run, start in Pest at Rákóczi Bridge, to the end of Margaret Island, and then do a loop of Hajógyári Sziget, and taking the pedestrian bridge to Filatorigát train station.